 The Sulphur Springs Union School District is committed to maintaining a learning and working environment that is free from sexual harassment.
 Any student who engages in sexual harassment of anyone in or from the district may be subject to disciplinary action up to and including expulsion.
 Any employee who permits, engages in, or fails to report sexual harassment shall be subject to disciplinary action up to and including dismissal.
-For a copy of the district's sexual harassment policy or to report incidences of sexual harassment, please contact the Assistant Superintendent of Personnel/Pupil Services.
+For a copy of the district's sexual harassment policy or to report incidences of sexual harassment, please contact: